The Most Incredible Places to Visit in Canada

 RELATED: 9 Best National Parks in Canada

-Ottawa, the nation’s capital, has come into its own thanks to a string of new boutique hotels, buzzy restaurants, and stylish shops.
-The year-old Andaz Ottawa ByWard Market turns heads with its swanky 16th-floor lounge—the tallest rooftop bar in the city—and its 200 Mason Studio-designed guestrooms.
+Ottawa, the nation’s capital, has come into its own thanks to a string of boutique hotels, buzzy restaurants, and stylish shops.
+The Andaz Ottawa ByWard Market turns heads with its swanky 16th-floor lounge—the tallest rooftop bar in the city—and its 200 Mason Studio-designed guest rooms.
 ByWard, the oldest and largest farmers’ market in Canada, is right outside your front door, and the picturesque neighborhood is home to cobblestoned courtyards, al fresco cafés, and quirky stores.
 Pick up some boho-chic threads at Milk, leather items at Roots Canada, and Ottawa-made accessories at Goods Shop.
 Riviera is the hottest restaurant on the block; the former bank has been reimagined as an open-kitchen concept serving cheeky cocktails (Grapefruits of Wrath is a favorite) and elevated Italian dishes, such as rabbit pappardelle with pancetta and cremini mushrooms.

 Newfoundland and Labrador